-In October 2018, Facebook announced a platform update in which they announced significant changes to user data that brands can access and the way in which they can communicate online with their customers online.
+In October 2018, Facebook announced a platform update which included significant changes to user data that brands can access and the way in which they can communicate online with their customers online.
 At that time, I shared the proactive updates we were making to our platform, several months ahead of Facebook’s deadline.
 We did this not only because we believe it was the right thing to do, but also because it makes good business sense to protect our clients’ brands.
 Our clients and partners trust us to be thought leaders around best practice and to keep ahead of the legislation so that they can focus on their businesses.
 We take this responsibility very seriously.

 It has come to light today that other players in our industry may not have taken these privacy obligations seriously.
 These actions cast a shadow that undermines the extensive efforts that others in the ecosystem have taken to adapt to these changes with integrity and transparency.